 How much will it cost?

-Only U.S. citizens who are 18 years old and have resided inside the town limits for the 30 days preceding the election can register and participate in the election.
-Registered electors of Summit County who have moved into the town and resided here for the 30 days preceding the election must change their legal address of residency by filling out a Change of Residency form at any of the town halls or with the Summit County Clerk.
-Any qualified citizen can register up to, and including, 29 days before an election at county clerk offices, driver license offices, municipal clerk offices, various human services agencies or by mailing in voter registration applications.
+Only U.S. citizens who are 18 years old and have resided inside the town limits for the 22 days preceding the election can register and participate in the election.
+Registered electors of Summit County who have moved into the town and resided here for the 22 days preceding the election must change their legal address of residency by filling out a Change of Residency form at any of the town halls or with the Summit County Clerk.
+Any qualified citizen can register up to the day of the election at county clerk offices, driver license offices, municipal clerk offices, various human services agencies or by mailing in voter registration applications.

-An application for a mail-in ballot may be submitted as early as 90 days prior to an election, but no later than the close of business on the Friday before the election.
-Applications for mail-in ballots can be obtained at the Frisco Town Clerk’s office, 1 Main Street, Frisco.
-A registered elector of the town need not meet special criteria to obtain a mail-in ballot.
-The mail-in ballot application must be personally signed by the applicant.
+An application for an absentee ballot may be submitted as early as 90 days prior to an election, but no later than the close of business on the Friday before the election.
+Applications for absentee ballots can be obtained at the Frisco Town Clerk’s office, 1 Main Street, Frisco.
+A registered elector of the town need not meet special criteria to obtain an absentee ballot.
+The absentee ballot application must be personally signed by the applicant.

 Any campaign signs or posters attached, affixed or applied to any piece of public land including but not limited to stop signs, telephone poles or guardrails will be promptly removed and disposed of.
 Per the Code of the Town of Frisco, Chapter 180, Zoning, Section 180-22, General Regulations, political signs may not exceed six (6) square feet and may not be erected more than forty-five days prior to the election.
 All signs must be removed no later than three days following the election.
 These signs are considered exempt from the sign code and do not need a permit.
 For more information on sign regulations please contact the Community Development Department at (970) 668-05276, ext.
 3041.